 of what to expect.
 For more on Conero click here.

 Numan is the most popular base for exploring the Monte Conero beaches and a good hotel choice near here is the old Napoleonic Fort which is now a great beach hotel.

 Venice is not famous for its beaches but nearby you will find some really rather decent beaches, Albarella private island beach is probably the best of the beaches near Venice although the spa town of Bibione has a very decent beach and so does Sottomarina.

 Albarella Island requires you to stay on the island to be able to access the beach and all the facilities.
 The Albarella Beach Resort hotel is your best option.

 In Bibione I would recommend the Hotel Bellevue which is right on the beach.

-For more on the beaches near Venice click here.
+For more on the beaches and the towns mentioned, plus others too, click here.